 Once your surgery is done and the anaesthesia wears off, you will be able to go home.
 Your vision will be blurry during this time.
 To protect your eyes, gauze may be put over the area, as a result, you will need to have someone assist you for a few days.

 As with most surgeries involving the face, you should avoid any excessive physical activity and rest as much as possible.
-Your eyelids may feel tight during the first 24 hours, this a result of swelling.
+Your eyelids may feel tight during the first 24 hours, this is a result of swelling.
 To reduce swelling, you should use two firm pillows to elevate your head higher than your chest.
 Furthermore, you should avoid sleeping on your side to prevent your eyelids from coming into contact with the surface of your bed.

 During the first week, you will notice some puffiness and/or swelling around the operation site.
 However, this is completely normal and is an important part of the wound healing process.
 Furthermore, it’s important to note that blurry vision is also normal during the first week.

 After 7-10 days, this should subside and you can expect to feel a significant reduction in discomfort.
-You may also notice that your eyelids may both appear pink and feel numb for a few days.
+You may also notice that your eyelids appear pink and feel numb for a few days.
 In addition to this, there may be some tenderness around your eyes and you may feel sensitive to light.
 As a result of your light sensitivity, you will most likely want and need to wear dark sunglasses when venturing outside.

 To reduce discomfort, you will receive a prescription for medication, we also suggest applying ice compresses to your eyelid area.